tiffani-hao/streamlit-demo/README.md

 # CUSUM Application demo (Streamlit)
-local stremlit demo for CUSUM alerts

-This is a small demo app for detecting potential disease clusters using a CUSUM approach.
+This is a simple demo for demonstration purposes only.

-The app runs locally and takes a CSV file with monthly case counts by county.
-It then generates alerts and simple visualizations.

-The goal of this prototype is to show how a health department could quickly upload surveillance data and see possible alerts without sending data to external servers.
+It uses a mock CUSUM algorithm, and the current outputs and visualizations are only prototypes meant to show what the workflow could look like.

 ---

 ## What the app demo does

 - Upload a CSV file with monthly case counts
-- Run a mock CUSUM calculation (it's fake)
+- Run a mock CUSUM calculation =
 - Detect possible alerts
 - Show two plots:
   - case counts vs baseline
   - CUSUM monitoring statistic
 - Display a summary table of alerts by county

-Everything runs locally in your browser.
+Everything runs locally.

 ---